hbsion/meteor-accounts-yunpian/README.md

 accounts-yunpian
 =============
-Allow users to login with their phone number.
+Allow users to login with their phone number smsgateway https://www.yunpian.com.

 ##Usage